RichardOtter/RichardOtter.github.io/index.md

 New! &emsp; v1.0.1 released on 2024-10-07  Maintenance release.

-### [RootsMagic Citation Sort Order: "CitationSortOrder"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/CitationSortOrder_v1.0.0.0)<a name="CitationSortOrder"></a>
+### [RootsMagic Citation Sort Order: "CitationSortOrder"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/CitationSortOrder_v1.0.1)<a name="CitationSortOrder"></a>

 A utility to allow the user to re-order the listing of citations attached to Persons, Names, or Facts.

 ### [RootsMagic Convert Fact to another Fact Type: "ConvertFact"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/ConvertFact_v1.1.0)<a name="ConvertFact"></a>

 A utility to convert a fact or set of facts from one fact type to another.
 Deals correctly with existing witnesses and their roles.
+Allows the conversion to be limited to a subset of facts as opposed to RM's solution which will convert all facts.

 ### [RootsMagic Change source template that is in use: "ChangeSourceTemplate"](https://github.com/ricko2001/Genealogy-scripts/releases/tag/ChangeSourceTemplate_v1.1.0)<a name="ChangeSourceTemplate"></a>